Where's the Joy?

-Faith rooted in the personal knowledge of
+Faith rooted in the

 This life will present us with many challenges, sorrows, trials, grief, and losses.
 Being baptized in the Holy Spirit will not spare us those.
 But the living, personal knowledge of God that we have received through being baptized in the Spirit will enable us to face them, endure them, and ultimately triumph over them.
 And now in the midst of trial, we can sing with Bernard of Cluny: